3 Key Considerations When Selecting a Fiber Laser

 Q: How much power do I really need?

 You need as much power as your applications can efficiently use.
 Start by understanding the typical thickness range of 80% of your work.
 As you might expect, ultrahigh-power is not needed for cutting 26 gauge (0.5 mm) material.
-If you have a 15 kW laser in your shop you would turn it down to 6kW to cut this material at top speed and low cost.
-Here are some general rules when cutting common metals such as steel, stainless steel, or aluminum with Nitrogen.
+If you have a 15 or 20kW laser in your shop you would turn it down to 6kW to cut this material at top speed and low cost.

 Does this seem like these power levels are pushing the envelope a bit?
 It shouldn’t.
 Part production per hour increases and the part cost plummets as you kick up the power, so long as you have a machine quick enough to utilize that power, but we’ll get into that in a moment.